Linda K Sienkiewicz

 April 7, 2015 By Linda K Sienkiewicz

-This fabulous table centerpiece from the wedding reception of an English teacher bride and her book-loving groom was made from a stack of books tied with a ribbon and topped with a paper rose.
-Crafting paper roses from book pages is surprisingly easy, even if you don’t consider yourself artsy.
+This fabulous table centerpiece from the wedding reception of an English teacher bride and her book-loving groom was made from a stack of books tied with a ribbon and topped with a hand-crafted paper rose.
+Creating paper roses from book pages is a surprisingly easy art project, even if you don’t consider yourself particularly artsy.

 Here’s my method of crafting paper roses, adapted from various other tutorials: